Tshenuwani Farisani: Early life and career

-Tshenuwani Simon Farisani was born in 1946 or 1947 in the region of the Transvaal province that became Limpopo.
+Tshenuwani Simon Farisani was born on 30 August 1947 in the region of the Transvaal province that became Limpopo.
 His father was a farmer and traditional healer and during apartheid his family was forcibly resettled several times.
 Farisani was a "brilliant" student and enrolled in theological college to prepare for ordainment as a minister in the Evangelical Lutheran Church.
 He subscribed to a radical political interpretation of Christianity, aligned with the black or liberation theology that was ascendant in South Africa in the 1960s and 1970s.
 In particular, Farisani argued strongly that apartheid was not God-given but was a manmade atrocity and that Lutheranism should not be a conservative political force but a force for the liberation of the oppressed.
 In 1972, he was expelled from the Lutheran Theological College at Umphumulo in Natal for rebelling against its conservative teachings.

 By then, Farisani was a prominent activist in the burgeoning Black Consciousness movement and frequently travelled the country conducting a mixture of political mobilisation and Christian evangelism.
 He had met a teenaged Cyril Ramaphosa, later a prominent trade unionist and a post-apartheid President of South Africa, while acting as a guest speaker at the debating society of Ramaphosa's boarding school, Mpaphuli High School in the bantustan of Venda.
 Together, Ramaphosa and Farisani had established the Black Evangelic Youth Organisation (BEYO), chaired by Ramaphosa and deputy chaired by Farisani.
 In the early 1970s, student members of BEYO conducted evangelical tours of rural villages in the region around Sibasa, and the organisation expanded in size and scope, becoming the Bold Evangelic Youth Organisation (once it began admitting whites) and then the Bold Evangelic Christian Association (once it began admitting adults).
 According to Ramaphosa's biographer Anthony Butler, Farisani became an important mentor to Ramaphosa and a major influence on his political thought.

 In addition, Farisani succeeded Winnie Kgware as president of the Black Consciousness-aligned Black People's Convention (BPC) from 1973 to 1975.
 He resigned from the BPC in 1975 when he was ordained in the Evangelical Lutheran Church in Southern Africa.
 In the 1980s, he became a dean and deputy bishop in the church's northern diocese, which included the Venda bantustan and some areas of neighbouring Transvaal.
 According to the Washington Post and Africa Report, he was considered a frontrunner to succeed Beyers Naudé as secretary general of the South African Council of Churches.